Bipasha-Garg/Data_System/docs/Report.md

 All of the teammates had equal weightage of work to do.
 - Bipasha did the macros and relations along with constructors and buffer management
 - Tanish made the matrix class and the corresponding functions, and the individual functions
-- Shivam did macros documentation
+- Shivam did macros and documentation